Snipey/Hexel/README.md

 # Bitcraft Discord Bot

-A feature-rich, extensible Discord bot for Bitcraft communities, written in TypeScript using discord.js, Prisma, and SQLite.
-Supports advanced project/resource tracking with recursive item dependencies, building tracking, and a modern command UX.
+A Discord bot for Bitcraft communities, written in TypeScript using discord.js.
+Provides crafting information and basic bot functionality.

 ---

 ## Features
-- **Slash Commands** for crafting info, pings, and project/resource tracking
+- **Slash Commands** for crafting info and basic bot operations
-- **Project Tracking**: Track buildings, items, and any resource for collaborative projects
-- **Recursive Dependencies**: Automatically track all precursor items for crafted resources
-- **Forum Channel Support**: Uses Discord forum channels for best project management (with fallback to text channels)
-- **Persistent Storage**: Uses Prisma ORM and SQLite for robust, type-safe data storage
-- **Autocomplete**: Fast, user-friendly autocomplete for items and buildings
+- **Crafting Information**: Show crafting recipes, drill down on ingredients, and see item icons
-- **Modern UX**: Friendly error messages, help command, and clear status reporting
+- **Modern UX**: Friendly error messages and clear status reporting

 ---